 Dogs can eat anything, right?
 Well, they might try to, but that doesn’t mean everything is good for them—or safe!

 If you’re a dog owner, you’ll know how important it is to feed him the right foods.
 You’ll also know that dogs are naturally curious about different ‘edible’ items.
 They often eat first and think later—usually without you even noticing.
-Unfortunately, this means that he might happily chow down on something that isn’t good for him or may even make him sick.
+Unfortunately, this means that he might happily chow down on something that isn’t healthy or safe for him.

 In other cases, a dog owner may unknowingly feed their precious companion a particular food that they think is okay, but it turns out to be a very bad idea.